 The woman lay in the middle of the road.
-She was barely dresses, only wearing a light shirt, short Capri pants, and nylons.
+She was barely dressed, only wearing a thin shirt, short Capri pants, and nylons.
 I threw my book on the table and raced out to the woman.
 I could hear her crying when I got to her side.
 I looked around for help and worried the driver may return with a weapon.
 The neighbors either had closed curtains or ignored the plea for help.

 The road was covered in ice.
-It had rained that day and the thin ice had a sharp uneven surface with cutting points.
+It had rained that day and the thin ice had a sharp bumpy surface with cutting points.
 The woman had no shoes and was in no condition to walk on the sharp ice.